 Then, somewhere in our 60s, the groceries start getting heavier, stairs feel a little steeper and jars become harder to open, this is all do to muscle weakness.

 Loss of strength happens to everyone, even world-class athletes.
 Scientists say that muscle loss starts when nerve cells that stimulate muscle cells die.
 The muscle cells no longer function, and soon they die, too.
 As we age, we also make less of the hormones that promote muscle growth, and the rate at which we make muscle protein slows.
 This process is accelerated in people with little physical activity in their lives.

 What’s the best way to stop muscle weakness?

 The good news is that loss of muscle strength can be slowed.
 Aerobic exercise such as walking, swimming and bicycling won’t do it, though.

 The key is resistance (strength) training.
 Resistance training causes microscopic tears in muscle cells.
 When the body heals these tears, the cells are made stronger and more functional than they were before.

 No one is too old to benefit from resistance training.
 Regardless of your present condition, PhysioFit can design a personalized strengthening program that will help slow or even reverse muscle loss.
 You will learn how to use resistance equipment safely and effectively.
 Strength gains can be seen in as few as four weeks, and often balance and mobility improve, too.

-Talk to PhysioFit Physical Therapy & Wellness in Los Altos, CA so that muscle weakness doesn’t creep up on you.
+Call or Text (650) 947-8500 to talk to PhysioFit Physical Therapy & Wellness in Los Altos, CA so that muscle weakness doesn’t creep up on you.